pentandra/lifepreserver/items/static/blog/putting-the-pieces-together-technology/index.md

 about _culture_ and the Scholarly Commons at the San Diego workshop last September.
 But, as it sometimes turns out in this funny thing we call life, it is time to release this post, and I am still working on the one about culture.
-This post is not about specific technologies, but about what needs to be enabled by technology to allow for scholarly commoning.
+Don't worry---this post is not about specific technologies, but about what needs to be enabled by technology to allow for scholarly commoning.

-We're all coming at this from different perspectives, so it is no surprise that we are not always in complete agreement about what we would like the Scholarly Commons to be.
+Each of us involved in this project are coming at this from different perspectives, so it is no surprise that we are not always in complete agreement about what we would like the Scholarly Commons to be.
+We are each a product of our own experiences and backgrounds, and each of our backgrounds is quite dissimilar.
 There is a general consensus, I am pretty sure, that the Scholarly Commons is scholarly communication in a modern setting, one in which we are not constrained by the limitations of print publishing.
-But I think the definition of the commons goes much deeper than that.
-I think the Scholarly Commons represents scholarship reinvented for our modern era, where we take what is the best of the past, the aspirations and thirst for understanding that have motivated mankind for thousands of years, and redesign the whole system from scratch to fit our current needs, using whatever existing pieces or technologies that fit this new way of working and then figuring out how to build out the rest.
+But the definition of the Commons goes much deeper than that.
+The Scholarly Commons represents scholarship reinvented for our modern era, and whichever the approach to do that, we are desiring to take the best of the past, the aspirations and thirst for understanding that have motivated mankind for thousands of years, and redesign the whole system from scratch to fit our current needs and desires, using whatever existing pieces or technologies that fit this new way of working, then figuring out how to build out the rest.

-The problem is, we're researchers, and instead of just letting things happen the way most commons happen, we're trying to be informed by those that study commons, such as Ostrom, ....
-I've thought often how funny this is.
-One of the participants commented that the Scholarly Commons is underpracticed, and with this I would agree.
-Much of the time we're talking hypothetically, and we really don't know how all this will play out.

 <!--MORE-->